 Feeding Astrea snail

 Astrea snails are herbivorous and great scavengers.
 They feed by grazing on corals and rocks for microscopic algae as well as cyanobacteria and diatoms.
-They use strong and rasping radula to scrap the hair algae, green algae, and filamentous algae from the rocks and boulders in a tank.
+They use strong and rasping radula to scrap the hair algae, brown algae, green algae, and filamentous algae from the rocks and boulders in a tank.

 The only snails that outperform them are The Turbo snails.
 However, the small size of Astrea snails allows them to get to the holes and crevices which are unachievable for other members of the clean up crew.

-In aquarium, these snails will also feed on leftover shrimp or fish food, such as pills, flakes, pellets, algae/Spirulina wafers, frozen foods, etc.
+In the aquarium, these snails will also feed on leftover shrimp or fish food, such as pills, flakes, pellets, algae/Spirulina wafers, frozen foods, etc.

 Important: Astrea snails need a lot of food, so be prepared to supplement with herbivore pellets, (algae pellets, dried algae, etc.) if you do not have enough algae growth.